SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #region id="e2YtfQlQ8jO9" -->
 That estimation is not bad.
 We get the approximate right shape in the middle and that could be further improved by running the sampling trajectory longer.
+Or try a differnt spring constant.
 [Try it out!]

 But there are still some issues because we still cannot sample the entire space:

-*  we do not find the minima at 0
 *  the up trend on the right is uncovered
+*  the energy barrier is underestimated
-*  the second minima is overestimated
+*  the first minimum is under-sampled

-Can we bias simulations in these regions too, to improve sampling coverage in these regions too?
+Can we bias simulations in these regions too, to improve sampling coverage?

 ## Umbrella Sampling